-Know your role as representative of UT Arlington.
-Keep in mind your association with UT Arlington at all times when engaging in social media conversations.
-Ensure that your content is accurate, positive and consistent with how you wish to present yourself and the institution to peers, colleagues, students, alumni and other constituents.
+Know your role as representative of UTA.
+Keep in mind your association with UTA at all times when engaging in social media conversations.
+Ensure that your content is accurate, positive, and consistent with how you wish to present yourself and the institution to peers, colleagues, students, alumni, and other constituents.

 Maintain Confidentiality.
-Don’t post confidential or proprietary information about UT Arlington, its students, alumni, employees or any other constituent group.
+Don’t post confidential or proprietary information about UTA, its students, alumni, employees, or any other constituent group.
 Avoid discussions of situations involving individuals on a social media site without their permission.
 As a guideline, do not post anything that you would not present in any public forum.

 Avoid advertising and endorsements.
-You may not use the University’s name to promote or endorse any product, cause or political party or candidate.
+You may not use the University’s name to promote or endorse any product, cause, or political party or candidate.
 No University-owned social media sites can host advertising.
-Therefore, where possible, turn off any third-party advertisements on UT Arlington social media sites or pages.
+Therefore, where possible, turn off any third-party advertisements on UTA social media sites or pages.